abinit/abinit/doc/tutorial/eph_intro.md

 * Real and imaginary parts of the e-ph self-energy (**eph_task 4**) that gives access to:

-    * Zero-point renormalization of the band gap (ZPR)
+    * Zero-point renormalization of the band gap
     * Correction of the QP energies due to e-ph scattering
     * Spectral function $A(\ww)$ and Eliashberg functions